 Organizations have used telemedicine in high-risk obstetrics for the last few years.
 Health staff can visit the pre-birth mothers, where doctors can see the fetus by ultrasound from their office, and determine how to treat the patient, no matter where they live.

-FREMONT, CA: Technology is a way to deliver better facilities and reduce healthcare costs while improving efficiency.
+Technology is a way to deliver better facilities and reduce healthcare costs while improving efficiency.
 As health leaders, doctors are perfect candidates for technology because they are part of an emerging multidisciplinary approach to treatment, including physician assistants, advanced medical nurses, licensed nurses, respiratory therapists, and diabetes educators.

 Live conferencing is one way to improve healthcare.
 Besides, medical instruments capable of gathering different physiological knowledge about patients that can be exchanged with clinicians in real-time, wherever and wherever patients and providers are physically situated, are transforming the environment.